You are here: HomeEasy Guitar Tips

 Change The Key!

-If you know how to transpose keys, you can figure out a key that simplifies the chord forms.
-If, like most people, you can't do this yourself, there are online tools to help.
+I've used online tools from time to time.
 For example, this online tool will automatically calculate a new key for you.
 Simply type in the chords of the song, tell it the new key you want (C, G, and D are great keys for beginners) and it will tell you the new chords.
 If you don't like those, hit the back key and try another key.

 Use A Capo